Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 Snapshots are very fast and takes very little space because they are not duplicating your data while they are versioning it.
 In this backup strategy you use BTRFS -snapshots function included in NCP.
 In this setup snapshots only backs up your data -directory (4.), so you need to backup other things important to run your cloud (1, 2, 3) with using separate options that are included here.
 This guide is not including OS and and all apps running on it, like NCP app itself.
 For those you need a separate solution.
 But if you use SSD for OS drive its most likely more durable than HDD when it only runs OS and apps but does not store cloud data and backups.
 SSD running only OS and applications should last a lifetime if you look only the average read and write durability announced by manufacturer.

-**NOTE**: On command line (Terminal) run commands as a root or use sudo.
+>**NOTE**: On command line (Terminal) run commands as a root or use sudo.

 # Drives for this example

-You can of course install your OS and all programs on one disk that also includes your Nextcloud instance with all your data and use one backupdrive for backing it up, but in this guide we use three different physical drives (HDD, SSD, thumb drive or SD):
+You can of course install your OS and all programs on one disk that also includes your Nextcloud instance with all your data and use one backup-drive for backing it up, but in this guide we use three different physical drives (HDD, SSD, thumb drive or SD):

-1. OS drive for operating system (Debian strech) and programs on it named “NextcloudDrive0” and
+1. OS drive for operating system (Debian Stretch) and programs on it named “NextcloudDrive0” and
 2. primary drive for Nextcloud instance named “NextcloudHDD1” and
 3. secondary drive for Nextcloud instance backups “NextcloudHDD2”